wjkristiansen/Canvas/docs/Canvas.md

 # Canvas
-An experimental D3D12 engine.
+An experimental game-like engine.
 Canvas is comprised of several subprojects.

 [CanvasCore](./CanvasCore/CanvasCore.md)
-Implementation of core Canvas interfaces.
-Takes no direct dependency on D3D12, allowing for alternative graphics implementations.
+High-level implementation of core Canvas interfaces.

-CanvasCore loads models and textures and manages the scene graph.
-At some point it may implement or incorporate a physics engine.
+CanvasCore manages resources such as materials and mesh geometry.
+Implements the scene graph and manages overall state.

 CanvasGraphics12
 D3D12 Canvas graphics implementation.